-Initiatives include: Flagship project Ten Billion Tree Tsunami Programme, Clean and Green Pakistan, Clean Green Pakistan Index, Protected Area initiative, electrification of transportation, and Ecosystem Restoration Fund.
+Initiatives include the Flagship project Ten Billion Tree Tsunami Programme, Clean and Green Pakistan, Clean Green Pakistan Index, the Protected Area initiative, transportation electrification, and Ecosystem Restoration Fund.

 Pakistan has planted over a billion trees out of ten billion across the country.
-Pakistan also have met the United Nations SDG 13 (climate goal) well before the deadline.
+Pakistan met the United Nations SDG 13 (climate goal) well before the deadline.

-Not only this but Pakistan became the first country in the world to meet the International Bonn Challenge.
-Under the challenge the target is to restore 150 million hectares of degraded and deforested landscapes into restoration by 2020 and 350 million hectares by 2030.
-Whereas Pakistan has restored over 600,000 hectares of land into forests.
+Not only this, but Pakistan became the first country in the world to meet the International Bonn Challenge.
+Under the challenge, the target is to restore 150 million hectares of degraded and deforested landscapes into restoration by 2020 and 350 million hectares by 2030.
+At the same time, Pakistan has converted over 600,000 hectares of land into forests.

-In this regard the provision of climate financing by the developed countries to developing countries is put forward as the solution by the government of Pakistan.
-As developing countries are more vulnerable to climate change despite their low carbon emissions.
-Climate financing is important for adaptation and mitigation.
+In this regard, the provision of climate financing by developed countries to developing countries is put forward as the solution by the government of Pakistan as developing countries are more vulnerable to climate change despite their low carbon emissions.
+Climate financing is essential for adaptation and mitigation.